Optometrist, Newcastle Eye Centre, Newcastle upon Tyne

 Royal Victoria Infirmary,

-Queen Victoria Rd,
+Queen Victoria Road,

-Newcastle upon Tyne NE1 4LP.
+Newcastle upon Tyne NE1 4LP

 Name